-More simply, a hospice's reimbursable "costs" for a cap year are "based on" the hospice prospective payment system as a proxy for those "costs" "subject to" the hospice cap on those "costs" (i.e., cost ceiling).
-59 Accordingly, the Board concludes that the "amount paid" or the "amount of payment" to a hospice must be viewed on a cap year basis and it is that amount to which sequestration applies.
-Similarly, the Board finds that payments made to hospices during a cap year are effectively interim payments for "costs" that must be accounted for and reconciled at cap-year-end with the aggregate cap amount (i.e., the hospice's cost ceiling) which is the maximum Medicare allowable payment that can be made for the cap year.
+"costs" (i.e., the cost ceiling).
+Accordingly, the Board concludes that the "amount paid" or the "amount of payment" to a hospice must be viewed on a cap year basis, and it is that amount to which sequestration applies.
+Similarly, the Board finds that payments made to hospices during a cap year are effectively interim payments for "costs" that must be accounted for and reconciled at cap year-end with the aggregate cap amount (i.e., the hospice's cost ceiling), which is the maximum Medicare allowable payment that can be made for the cap year.
 Thus, following that process, the Medicare program issues a "determination of program reimbursement letter" to, in essence, confirm the total Medicare allowable amount for the hospice's "costs" for that cap year.

-The fact that the payments made during the year are interim is further reinforced by the fact that payments made during the year are subject to not just the aggregate cap but also a cap related to inpatient care.
-As previously discussed, for each cap year for a hospice, "the total inpatient days reported for both general inpatient and inpatient respite care may not exceed 20% of the total Medicare days reported by the hospice for a cap year."61
+The fact that the payments made during the cap year are interim payments is further reinforced by the fact that payments made during the cap year are subject to not just the aggregate cap but also a cap related to inpatient care.
+As previously discussed, for each cap year for a hospice, "the total inpatient days reported for both general inpatient and inpatient respite care may not exceed 20% of the total Medicare days reported by the hospice for a cap year."
+62